kavinm/DeFiSummerEnzymeBot/README.md

 A naive bot for Enzyme Finance

-out take on the enzyme bot
+our take on the enzyme bot

 ## Installation